News 08 Jan. 2021

 Mr. Howland has experience in federal and state regulation of electricity markets and facility siting.
 He works with clients who are implementing new business models as part of the ongoing restructuring of the electricity grid at the federal and state level.
 He serves as outside general counsel for an energy company that advises clients operating in wholesale and retail energy markets in the U.S. Canada, Mexico, Japan and India.
 In 2008 and 2009, on a leave of absence from the EPA, he served as general counsel for a utility scale renewable energy project development firm developing projects in the U.S. and Canada.
 From 2000 through 2011 he served on the board of directors of the Energy Cooperative Association of Pennsylvania, and currently he is a member of the board of directors of the Energy Coordinating Agency of Philadelphia and a member of the Expert Advisory panel to the Center for Strategic Policy Initiatives, which is working to develop microgrids in new markets.

 In 2017 Mr. Howland was appointed to the U.S. State Department Fulbright Fellow Specialist roster (environmental and energy law) for a three-year term, and in September 2019 spent two weeks at the UiT: Arctic University of Norway in Tromsø, advising it on its creation of a new Nordic Master Programme in Environmental Law in collaboration with Sweden’s University of Uppsala and the University of East Finland.
-In 2018 he y completed three terms as a member and co-chairman of the Lower Merion Township, Pennsylvania Planning Commission.
+In 2018 he completed three terms as a member and co-chairman of the Lower Merion Township, Pennsylvania Planning Commission, having helped lead the creation of a new comprehensive plan, as part of which he authored a report and recommendations for stormwater management.
 Until 2017 he taught energy law at the Villanova University Charles Widger School of Law, and he currently teaches Navigating the Regulatory State: Law, Science and Policy in the University of Pennsylvania Law School’s Master of Laws program.
 He also frequently publishes and lectures on environmental and energy law and policy in law, industry and academic forums.

 Renewable/ Green Energy